jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 Some people’s crack is money.
 Other’s is respect.
 A few just want to master something.
 Maybe it’s all of these things.
 Maybe it’s none of them.
 It doesn’t matter what it is.
 All that matters is that you don’t bullshit yourself about what it is that motivates you.

-Author James Altucher [has a great quote concerning motivation in this context.](https://jamesaltucher.com/blog/five-quote-to-make-your-bs-detector-better/){: target="_blank"} When explaining to yourself and others why did something, Altucher says “That’s a good reason and the real reason.”
+Author James Altucher [has a great quote concerning motivation in this context.](https://jamesaltucher.com/blog/five-quote-to-make-your-bs-detector-better/){: target="_blank" rel="noopener"} When explaining to yourself and others why did something, Altucher says “That’s a good reason and the real reason.”

 For example, let’s say that you decide to start working out.
 A good reason for doing that is to be in optimal health.
 The real reason is that you want to look good naked.
 When you harness the real reason for doing something, you harness your crackhead work ethic.